Child soldiers in Sierra Leone: The "DDR" method

 The Disarmament, demobilization and reintegration method has been facilitated by 17,500 peace-keepers.
-The initial program was concluded on the 31st of December 2003 and it was estimated that 6,845 ex-soldiers had been demobilised by 2002 and reunified with their families.
+The initial program was concluded on 31 December 2003 and it was estimated that 6,845 ex-soldiers had been demobilised by 2002 and reunified with their families.
 Female victims equated to an estimated 529 of these children.
 In February 2004, the Sierra Leone Government stated that the United Nations Mission in Sierra Leone program was complete.
 It had processed over 75,000 combatants, which included 4,651 women.
 It was estimated that nearly 55,000 ex-fighters were given access to the integration benefits previously discussed.

 Another 3000 children were involved in community programs organised by UNICEF and 12,000 ex-fighters were processed through formal education schemes.

 The 'DDR' program was adapted in 2006 to formally become the Integrated DDR Standards (IDDRS).

-Issues Arising During Reintegration
+Issues arising during reintegration

-Psychological Issues
+Psychological issues

 Militant groups including the Revolutionary United Front (RUF) subjected these child soldiers to training methods which hardened them through making them immune to violence.
 They were taught that this type of heinous behaviour and ideological thinking was a normalised process and they were not allowed to demonstrate remorse for their actions.
 The RUF instilled the notion that the soldiers should never return home because of the violent atrocities they had carried out against their families and communities.
 This invoked severe psychological effects including: anxiety, post-traumatic stress disorder, hostility and aggression on many of the victims.
 However, not all ex-combatants have suffered from these medical issues; some have demonstrated resilient social and mental health functions.

-Communication Issues Concerning The Victim's Family
+Communication issues concerning the victim's family

 In some cases victims struggled to communicate their feelings due to the guilt, shame and stigma attached to their experiences.
 In these situations the severity of their communicative problems were dependent on the victims age, gender and role in the conflict.
 Issues relating to the communication between victims and their families concerning the severity of the soldiers adolescent experiences were evident during the reintegration process.
 This issue stemmed from the failure of reintegration programs to successfully prepare and provide caregivers with sufficient preparation for the victims return.
 These programs tended to focus primarily on the child.
 It was evident that where caregivers were unable to monitor and understand the severity of the victims exposure to violence, it heavily affected the child's ability to reintegrate into the community.